ADefWebserver/MonacoRazor/README.md

 - `Language` - The language of the editor.
 - `Code`  - The code to be displayed in the editor.
 - `OnCompletionsRequested`  - A method that is called when the editor requests completions.
+- `Height` - The height of the editor.
+- `Width` - The width of the editor.
+- `Border` - The border of the editor.
+- `Margin` - The margin of the editor.
+- `MinHeight` - The minimum height of the editor.

 **Methods**